TangoEnSkai/tangoenskai.github.io/cv.md

 **J. Hahn**.
 2018.
 The Importance of Transdisciplinary Research for Potential Universal Design of Bins. _In proceeding of the Tenth Multidisciplinary International Student Workshop (MISW2018)_, Asia Oceania Top University League on Engineering (AOTULE), Tokyo, Japan

-**J. HAN** and T. Hope.
+**J. Han** and T. Hope.
 2018.
 Pair Matching: Transdisciplinary Study for Introducing Computational Intelligence to Guide Dog Associations. _In Proceedings of the 23rd international conference on Intelligent user interfaces (IUI ’18)_.
 ACM, Tokyo, Japan

 ### 2015